Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/CONTRIBUTING.md

 # Contributing

-We try to make our admin template best in class so developers don't have to look for any other resource while developing their apps.
+We try to make our admin template the best in class so developers don't have to look for any other resources while developing their apps.

 Besides UI & UX we also focus on DX (Developer Experience).
 Please read the full guide to understand how to contribute to our template.